 Understanding Petrobras Brasileiro's Unusual Options Activity

-Petrobras Brasileiro (NYSE:PBR) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $11.15 following the option alert.
+Shares of Petrobras Brasileiro (NYSE:PBR) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $10.76.

 - Sentiment: BEARISH